 A very small, but much better condition grassland, is currently聽 by the government, with offsets, of course, for a new train station car park at Watergardens.

-Fifteen years of government dragging its heels while proposed grassland reserves (offsets) deteriorate from weed invasion and, now, active destruction of areas intended for conservation, reinforces the point that conservation and planning experts said from the outset (reinforced by the in 2020): it would be more effective for conservation, and much cheaper, to purchase the entire proposed reserve area via compulsory acquisition right away.
+We have fifteen years of government dragging its heels while proposed grassland reserves (offsets) deteriorate from weed invasion and, now, active destruction of areas intended for conservation.
+This reinforces the point that conservation and planning experts said from the outset (reinforced by the in 2020): it would be more effective for conservation, and much cheaper, to purchase the entire proposed reserve area via compulsory acquisition right away.

 Exactly why Labor has failed for all these years to achieve such an obvious solution is not clear, but its disdain for nature conservation is.